meyerdominik/ESP32_bluetoothmedia/README.md

 * DAC XMT     -> ESP 3.3V
 * ESP USC     -> Power source

-Remember to short the pins on the can transceiver, if you don't need the 120 Ω resistor as an endpoint.
+**Remember to short the pins on the can transceiver, if you don't need the 120 Ω resistor as an endpoint.**

+## Features
+* Automatic reconnect to the last connected device is handled by the ESP32-A2DP-library

+## Todo (maybe?)
+* Set volume automatically to the maximum

-Ideas for your own implementation:
+## Ideas for your own implementation:
 * a2dp can receive information about the song that is currently playing.
 You could attach a display to show the current artist and title.